Federal Trucking Regulations

 The State of Missouri incorporates the same federal trucking regulations relating to hours of operation with one distinction.
 Intrastate drivers transporting farm supplies or agricultural commodities are not subject to the maximum federal driving and on-duty requirements if:

-• The transporting occurs during planting and harvesting seasons
+• The transporting occurs during the planting and harvesting seasons

 Special Illinois Trucking Regulations